raspberrypilearning/build-an-octapi/en/step_5.md

     dispynode.py -i "$_IP" --client_shutdown --daemon
     ```

     **Note:** The sleep for 20 seconds is to allow time for the server to log onto your Wi-Fi router and obtain a network IP address from it.
-We need the IP address so that the server will listen for the client on the network properly.
+We need the IP address so that the server will listen properly for the client on the network.
 You may need to adjust the amount of delay to suit the router you are using.

 1. Press `Ctrl` + `o` to save your changes, then `Ctrl` + `x` to exit the nano editor.